Information on industrial action at Goldsmiths.

 Primary page content

-Industrial action including strike action is taking place at 150 universities across the UK this academic year, as part of a national dispute over pay and working conditions and pensions.
+Industrial action including strike action is taking place at 150 universities across the UK this academic year, as part of national disputes over pay and working conditions and pensions.
 This includes at Goldsmiths.

-Members of the University and College Union (UCU), the largest staff trade union in higher education, voted in favour of industrial action in Autumn 2022 and have a legal mandate to take action across the sector until April 2023.
+Members of the University and College Union (UCU), the largest staff trade union in higher education, voted in favour of industrial action in Autumn 2022 and have a legal mandate to take action until 20 April 2023.

 Guidance for students